whoAbhishekSah/abhishek-iitj.github.io/content/blog/terraform-on-ci/index.md

 ### Typical Terraform Workflow

 Terraform allows you to dry run your changes before actually applying them called "plan".
-The plan is a human readable diff of the changes.
+The result of running Plan is a human readable diff of the changes.
 Terraform stores the current infrastructure state in a file, rightly called "state file" denoted with `.tfstate` extension.
 Whenever you run plan, the diff of current code and state file is shown.
 When you accept the diff, and apply it, terraform perform the appropriate changes to update the infra and the state file is updated subsequently.
 The code and state remains in-sync.

 To run terraform collaboratively, a team of SRE/devops engineers may choose to share the same state file to everyone in the team - by putting it in a shared bucket e.g. S3 bucket.
 This way, multiple people making changes to infra will not accidentally overwrite each other.
 As soon as someone runs a plan/apply action, terraform acquires a lock on the state file.
-When others try to access state they will see an error.
+When others try to access state they will see an error ensuring serializability of infra changes.

 ### Going one step beyond

 Even with a collaborative workflow, the responsibility of making infra changes relies solely on the Devops/SRE team members individually.
-Most of the times the infra changes requested by teams are ops in nature such as such as giving access, removing access, increasing disk sizes, creating ssh user etc. Such "ops" tasks can be easily automated so that Infra engineers need not run such changes locally.
-The issue with local runs is local environment can break very easily.
-By software version mismatch, corrupted config file, cloud service provider access issue etc. This can result in more delay in resolving ops requests and lead to X-Y problem scenarios.
-This can also cause ops fatigue if not dealt properly.
+Most of the times the infra changes requested by developer and other teams are [ops/toil](https://sre.google/sre-book/eliminating-toil/) in nature such as giving access, removing access, increasing disk sizes, creating ssh user etc. By nature, these tasks can be automated to be completed via CI so that Infra engineers need not run such changes locally.
+It saves a lot of time for everyone.
+The necessity of terraform run via CI also depends on the complexity fo the infrastructure landscape: e.g. number of cloud providers in use, legacy infra code etc. Terraform could be run locally by an infra admin but the issues multiply when you keep adding more and more people to the team.

+The issue with local runs is that local environment can break very easily.
+For example, software version mismatch, corrupted config file, cloud service provider access issue etc all can break local terraform environment due to regressions.
+This can result in more delay in resolving these ops requests and lead to X-Y problem scenarios -- You wanted to complete the ops task but now found yourself debugging right config file values.
+Situations like these can cause ops fatigue if not dealt properly.
 Moreover, you may want to get the plan reviewed with some teammate in case you are unsure about some parts of the plan.
 Introducing a new member to the team increases the problem many folds.
 A teammate will have to teach all the "tips" and "tricks" of running Terraform personally to the new member--this problem is more common than it may appear to an outsider.

-The simplest solution is to run terraform on a CI job just like any other software engineering tasks that needs to run in an automated way.
+The simplest solution is to run terraform on a CI job just like any other recurring software engineering tasks that needs to run in an automated way.

-The workflow stated above changes in the following way:
+The Terraform Workflow stated above changes in the following way:

 1. You make the required code changes to the relevant terraform modules.
 2. You raise a PR with such changes
-3. The CI detected the changed modules again main branch.
+3. The CI detects the changed modules against main branch.
 4. The CI runs terraform plan on these modules using the same shared state file as stated above.
 5. The plan can be reviewed by other team members.
-6. If it looks good, the PR can be merged.
+6. If the plan looks good, the PR can be merged.
 7. Once the changes are in main branch, the plan can be applied.

 There are several benefits of this approach.
 The setup of terraform and other installations works reliably.
 The CI can carry out the tasks in a repeated fashion without drift of configs.
 It is collaborative as the logs are visible to people inside your org.
 The changes can be reviewed, challenged, revised etc. Moreover, you can rollback reliably.

-### Solving what truly matters
+#### Solving what truly matters

 Let's be honest, solving the same problem everyday is boring and soon becomes frustrating.
-If it can't be avoided best automate it.
+If it can't be avoided, best automate it.
 Terraform automation achieves just that.
 Once you have terraform running on CI, you can ask dev teams to raise PRs -- for the ops changes.
 You can point them to how it's done from similar ops changes done in past.
-Of-course this claim that developers will raise Infra PR depends heavily on the engineering culture of the org.
-At Pixxel, we believe Reliability is a shared responsibility.
-That makes a strong case for democratizing Infrastructure, enabling everyone to be able to view and manage infrastructure.
+Of-course this claim that developers will raise Infra PR depends heavily on the engineering culture of the org 😅.

-Putting Terraform on CI has reduced the interrupts on Cloud team here @ Pixxel.
-We are able to dedicate time to solving what truly matters.

-### Setup drill down
+## Setup drill down

-With the intent established, let's zoom into what kind of challenges one can face in setup issue.
+With the intent established, let's zoom into what kind of challenges one can face while setting up Terraform run on CI.

-#### Terraform Version
+### Terraform Version

-It's absolutely necessary to lock on the terraform version for everyone.
-CI can serve as the source of truth for this.
+It's absolutely necessary to lock the terraform version for everyone to avoid issues.
 Terraform version changes can affect the modules.
 If the state file was created in some other version than the decided locked version, one may face some issues with state file.

 From the docs:

 > In general, Terraform will continue to work with a given state file across minor version updates.
 For major or minor releases, Terraform will update the state file version if required, and give an error if you attempt to run an older version of Terraform using an unsupported state file version.

-State file issue are more nasty to deal that other minor issues, such as some backend flag deprecated.
-[Example](https://developer.hashicorp.com/terraform/language/upgrade-guides#s3-backend-authentication-changes).
+State file issue are more nasty to deal that other minor issues, such as some backend flag deprecated: [Example](https://developer.hashicorp.com/terraform/language/upgrade-guides#s3-backend-authentication-changes).
 Such issues need to be dealt on a case-by-case basis.
-Ideally you should be able to run `terraform init` in all modules without any error with the decided version.
+If you are be able to run `terraform init` in all modules without any error, it means you have chosen the right version for the current IaC codebase.

-#### Cloud provider access
+### Cloud provider access

-Terraform will need to talk to our cloud provider via CI.
-This means the right Authentication mechanisms need to be in place for the plan and apply to run without any access errors.
+Terraform will need to talk to the cloud providers via CI.
+This means the right authentication mechanisms need to be in place for the plan and apply to run without any access errors.
 To understand this in detail - I'll take an example of AWS but the idea remains same for other providers as well.
+I will take the instance of Github Actions for demonstrating CI examples.

 When an Infra admin runs terraform from local machine to make Infra changes, they typically use their personal identity(AWS SSO Profile for example) to authenticate with AWS.
 AWS Terraform provider can get auth configuration from [several](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration) sources with a pre-defined priority order.
-We can use any of these listed auth mechanism to authenticate terraform on CI as well.
+We can use any of the listed auth mechanism to authenticate terraform on CI as well.

 **Setup**